 Tilly was supposed to keep Egg close but it’s only the spectre of their mother that now brings them back together.

-my sister feather was nominated for Best Direction and Best Set and Costume at the 2019 Green Room Awards, as well as the Max Afford Playwrights Award and Rodney Seaborn Play Award.
+my sister feather was nominated for Best Direction and Best Set and Costume at the 2019 Green Room Awards, and was also shortlisted for the Max Afford Playwrights Award and Rodney Seaborn Play Award.

 let bleeding girls lie